j4100briggs/C177-Final-Project/README.md

 4. Users will need internet to run the Shiny App.
 If Users wish to expand upon the project, they would need to download R Markdown.

-5. Dropdown boxes provide the user input options to adjust output on graphs displayed on the side.
+5. Input boxes provide the user options to adjust output on graphs displayed on the side.